prince-amponsah/prince-amponsah/README.md

 ### About Me:

 With 8+ years of experience in IT, my background spans technical project management, web development (HTML, CSS, JavaScript, WordPress), and technical support.
-Now, I’m transitioning into Cloud Engineering and SRE roles, building skills in Python, Docker, AWS, Kubernetes, and Terraform.
+Now, I’m transitioning into Cloud Engineering and SRE roles, building skills in Python, Docker, AWS, Kubernetes, CICD and Terraform.
 I bring a passion for learning and a collaborative mindset, thriving in fast-paced environments.
 My experience in customer-centric roles, combined with my technical abilities, enables me to adapt quickly and work effectively in cross-functional teams.
 I am actively seeking opportunities to apply my skills in Cloud, DevOps, and SRE.
 📂 Check out my repositories as I build and contribute to projects in cloud technologies and DevOps tools.